waratuman/waratuman.github.com/_posts/articles/2010-01-25-an-emotional-roller-coaster.markdown

 where everything that you risked is on the line.
 Nothing is safe, not your personal life, not your social life, not your friendships, not your family.
 Everything that can go wrong will go wrong.
-The world will come within and inch of destruction.
+The world will come within an inch of destruction.
 This is when it is impossible to keep your head.

 This previous weekend the biggest drop on the *emotional roller